wix-incubator/wnpm-ci/README.md

 * If the version found in the previous bullet is bigger than the version in the package.json, it uses it (and increments it by one) otherwise it uses the version in the package.json

 **What it means**: Think of each list of 'major.minor' versions as a branch.
 The algorithm finds the branch of the version in the package json, and ignores all other branches.
 If the branch is empty, it will just use the version in package.json, otherwise it will use the Max of (the latest version in the branch, the package.json version) + 1.

-# What if I don't like what `wnpm-release` does?
-Write your own!
-We even give you all the logic that we use in our own `wnpm-release`, as an api:

-* `require('wnpm-ci')` exposes various apis that you can use to build your own release logic.
-* `require('wnpm-ci/lib/version-calculations')` exposes more apis that can also be used